tony-ou/web_QoE_video_creation/README.md

 - Demo on how to create test videos for "separate_poke2" campaign

-# Archive: Record actual page load process
+# Archived: Record actual page load process
 [WebPageTest](https://www.webpagetest.org/) is a tool for measuring webpages' performance.
 You can configure network condition (e.g. bandwidth, RTT) and collect metrics like SpeedIndex of the webpage.
 Additionally, it has a functionality to record the video o page load. **To get high resolution video you should check the box as below.**

    ![wpt](https://github.com/tony-ou/web_QoE_guide/blob/main/files/wpt.png)